 - Command/Ctrl + Shift + C = Cancel Recording

 When you have finished click on Done to stop your recording.
+The manage recordings screen will appear.

-Uploading a recording
+Uploading your recording

 Once you are happy with your recording, you must upload it to QMplus Media.
 You do this by selecting the upload button to the side of it.
 You will need to be connected to the internet in order to upload.

-You can monitor the process of your upload on this screen.
+You can monitor the progress of your upload on this screen.
 How long your recording takes to upload will depend on the speed of your internet connection and the size of your recording file.
 You will have to remain connected to the internet until your upload has completed.

 Once your file has uploaded, the option for upload and the progress status will no longer be visible.